elm/compiler/README.md

     cabal install elm-server

-Dependency issues have been cropping up with this step, so if you run into issues, know that they are being worked on.
+Dependency issues have been cropping up with this step, so if you run into issues, please report them so they can be fixed!
 Once installed, use the command `elm-server --help` to see some extra information.

 #### Using the Elm compiler and server